 Rule 4.
-Appeal as of Right - When Taken
+Appeal as of Right-When Taken

-- (a) Appeal in a Civil Case. - (1) Time for Filing a Notice of Appeal. - (A) In a civil case, except as provided in Rules 4(a)(1)(B), 4(a)(4), and 4(c), the notice of appeal required by Rule 3 must be filed with the district clerk within 30 days after the judgment or order appealed from is entered. - (B) When the United States or its officer or agency is a party, the notice of appeal may be filed by any party within 60 days after the judgment or order appealed from is entered. - (C) An appeal from an order granting or denying an application for a writ of error coram nobis is an appeal in a civil case for purposes of Rule 4(a). - (2) Filing Before Entry of Judgment.
-A notice of appeal filed after the court announces a decision or order - but before the entry of the judgment or order - is treated as filed on the date of and after the entry. - (3) Multiple Appeals.
+- (a) Appeal in a Civil Case. - (1) Time for Filing a Notice of Appeal. - (A) In a civil case, except as provided in Rules 4(a)(1)(B), 4(a)(4), and 4(c), the notice of appeal required by Rule 3 must be filed with the district clerk within 30 days after entry of the judgment or order appealed from. - (B) The notice of appeal may be filed by any party within 60 days after entry of the judgment or order appealed from if one of the parties is: - (i) the United States; - (ii) a United States agency; - (iii) a United States officer or employee sued in an official capacity; or - (iv) a current or former United States officer or employee sued in an individual capacity for an act or omission occurring in connection with duties performed on the United States' behalf-including all instances in which the United States represents that person when the judgment or order is entered or files the appeal for that person. - (C) An appeal from an order granting or denying an application for a writ of error coram nobis is an appeal in a civil case for purposes of $\underline{\text{Rule 4(a)}}$ . - (2) Filing Before Entry of Judgment.
+A notice of appeal filed after the court announces a decision or order-but before the entry of the judgment or order-is treated as filed on the date of and after the entry. - (3) Multiple Appeals.
 If one party timely files a notice of appeal, any other party may file a notice of appeal within 14 days after the date when the first notice was filed, or within the time otherwise prescribed by this Rule 4(a), whichever period ends later.